stfc/PSyclone/doc/user_guide/transformations.rst

 Most transformations are generic as the schedule structure is independent of the API, however it often makes sense to specialise these for a particular API by adding API-specific errors checks.
-Some transformations are API-specific (or specific to a set of APIs e.g. dynamo).
+Some transformations are API-specific.
 Currently these different types of transformation are indicated by their names.

 The generic transformations currently available are listed in alphabetical order below (a number of these have specialisations which